naivethoughts/naivethoughts.github.io/about/index.md

 Secondly, during the course of my PhD - I have realized, there are poorly written tools popping up as the top Google search results for several problems related to fluid dynamics or rather basic statistics.
-Hence, I had to struggle a lot to differentiate between good and bad code. (*Someone can bin my code can also as bad*).
+Hence, I had to struggle a lot to differentiate between good and bad code. (*Someone might classify my code to be bad*).
 Therefore, I also want to share the simple tools - developed by me based on several other codes to serve as a general guideline to novice programmers.
 > Most of the codes are in Matlab and uses inbuilt functions - Hence, I am working on a python version of these codes and will be uploding after testing.
-Please feel free to contact me via mail - if you have any suggestions or corner cases.
+Please feel free to contact me via [mail](subint@mtu.edu) - if you have any suggestions or corner cases.

 Though I could have used a blogspot for the same purpose, I found the ads quite distracting.
 Furthermore, I was inclined to learn about building and hosting